 What is a Star?
 High Profit, High Popularity

 Stars are exactly what they sound like, high profitability, high popularity menu items.
 You might think, ok well these are obviously working for us so why do they need to be included in menu analysis?
 And you’d be partially right.
 They don’t need much work and as the saying goes, if it ain’t broke, don’t fix it.

 What Stars present is an easy opportunity to make the good even greater.
 Start promoting the item in any way you can.
-An Instagram or Facebook post (who doesn’t love food porn), or an inevitably cringey TikTok can do wonders for your Stars.
+An Instagram or Facebook post (who doesn’t love food thirst traps), or an inevitably cringey TikTok can do wonders for your Stars.
 Your customers will know about the item before they come in and it can boost sales even higher.

 If social media is not your thing, you can take a more subtle approach such as highlighting the item on your menu by putting it in a separate box, or on a leaflet insert that the customer will have to touch while reading the rest of the menu.
 If the dish is a Star on your dinner menu, maybe try adding a smaller portioned version to your lunch or brunch offerings.
 In essence, do everything you can to make your Stars shine even brighter because the effort to result ratio is in your favor.

 While we’ve given you actionable ways to improve your menu’s profitability, we also want to recognize that menu analysis is far from simple and even further from easily done.
 Most restaurants don’t have the extra time it takes to drill down into the numbers to make educated decisions about improving Puzzles, Plow Horses, and Dogs on a monthly or quarterly basis.
 (Thankfully, we've got a hack for that!)